Molcarrus/Black-Hat-Zig/src/Reverse-Shell/std_reverse_shell.md

-# Reverse Shell Using Standard Library
+# Classic Reverse Shell

 ## TL;DR

 [See the code example](https://github.com/CX330Blake/Black-Hat-Zig/tree/main/src/Reverse-Shell/std_reverse_shell)

-This example implements a classic reverse shell using only Zig's standard library.
+This example implements a classic reverse shell **using only Zig's standard library**.
 It connects to a remote host and spawns a command interpreter whose input and output are tunneled through the TCP socket.
 Once the connection is established, the attacker can issue commands and receive their results as if they were running directly on the victim machine.
 Reverse shells are frequently